 The Power to Influence

-For instance, when Huawei wanted to promote the exclusive Porsche design of their Mate 10 Pro Range, they collaborated with Lewis Hilsenteger.
-Hilsenteger uploaded an engaging unboxing video of the product on his YouTube channel, Unbox Therapy.
+When Huawei wanted to promote the exclusive Porsche design of their Mate 10 Pro Range, they collaborated with Lewis Hilsenteger.

 Image via YouTube

 It is evident that influencer marketing is a powerful tool for lead generation.
-It attracts potential customers to your brand without requiring you to indulge in self-promotional tactics.
+Influencer marketing attracts potential customers to your brand without requiring you to indulge in self-promotional tactics.

 In fact, influencer marketing is considered as one of the fastest growing online methods for customer acquisition.